About the Chess for Freedom programme

 Chess is a game that not only allows the inmates to spend a quality time and socialize in a smart and safe way, but also can serve for decreasing such common symptoms like depression, stress, and anxiety.
 Developing memory and logical thinking, improving concentration skills and imagination may foster their reintegration after liberation.
 Chess inspires self-motivation, develops the capacity to for-see consequences and demonstrates the success is a reward of hard work.

 To support and promote this line of work, the International Chess Federation (FIDE) and the Cook County Sheriff’s Office (Chicago, USA) have signed a cooperation agreement and launched the “Chess for Freedom” programme.
 This project kicked off in May 2021 with an online conference and an exhibition tournament with four participant countries.
 Later on, in October, the first Intercontinental Online Chess Championship for Prisoners – a much larger competition with the participation of tens of prisons was held.
-The 3rd Intercontinental Online Chess Championship for Prisoners is scheduled for October 11-13, 2023, on the International Day of Education in Prison.
+The 3rd Intercontinental Online Chess Championship for Prisoners took place on October 11-13, 2023, on the International Day of Education in Prison.

 In recent years, we have witnessed the successful introduction of chess in prisons through different educative programs in the USA, Armenia, Norway, Russia, England, Brazil, Italy and Spain, with very positive outcomes.